JohnPaulinePineda/Portfolio_Project_47/docs/index.md

 </div>

-### 1.6.4 Gradient Descent Algorithm with Very High Learning Rate and High Epoch Count <a class="anchor" id="1.6.4"></a>
+### 1.6.4 Batch Gradient Descent Algorithm with High Learning Rate <a class="anchor" id="1.6.4"></a>

-[Gradient descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) minimizes the loss function parameterized by the model’s coefficients based on the direction and learning rate factors which determine the partial derivative calculations of future iterations, allowing the algorithm to gradually arrive at the local or global minimum considered the point of convergence.
-This particular implementation used Batch Gradient Descent which computes the gradient of the loss function with respect to the parameters for the entire data set.
-A very high learning rate (also referred to as step size or the alpha) and high epoch count were applied resulting in larger steps with more risks of overshooting the minimum due to a higher number of iterations.
+[Gradient Descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) minimizes the loss function parameterized by the model’s coefficients based on the direction and learning rate factors which determine the partial derivative calculations of future iterations, allowing the algorithm to gradually arrive at the local or global minimum considered the point of convergence.

+[Full Batch Gradient Descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) uses the entire training dataset to compute the gradients of the loss function with respect to the model parameters.
+The gradients are computed for all training examples simultaneously, and then the model parameters are updated accordingly.
+This approach provides the most accurate estimate of the gradient, as it considers all data points.
+However, it can be computationally expensive, especially for large datasets, because it requires processing the entire dataset in each iteration.
+Despite its computational cost, full batch gradient descent is guaranteed to converge to the global minimum of the loss function, assuming the learning rate is appropriately chosen and the loss function is convex.

 1. The gradient descent algorithm was implemented with parameter settings described as follows:
     * <span style="color: #FF0000">Learning Rate</span> = 1.00 (Very High)